asrhou/NATMI/README.md

 User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and require the gene/protein IDs to be one of the following: official gene symbols (deafult) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [Supported IDs](#supported-IDs)).
 Additionally, [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/) can also be explored.

+[for the ID conversion, what do you do with muti-matchers? so you will likely have quite a few cases:

+caase_1. geneID_1 - Uniprot_1 easy, OK

+case_2. geneID_1 - Uniprot_1 geneID_1 - Uniprot_2 (that you can probably sum: geneID_1=Uniprot_1 + Uniprot_2)

+case_3. geneID_1 - Uniprot_1 geneID_2 - Uniprot_1

+(that you can assign to both, but that will amplify the count)

+case_4. you can also have a mix of case_2 and case_3.

+think we need to handle that and explain.]

 ### Ligand-Receptor Interactions (connectomeDB2020 or user-supplied interactions)